kids-first/kf-somatic-workflow/README.md

 #### SNV Annotation

 Somatic variant call results are annotated with hotspots, assigned population frequencies using gnomAD AF, calculated gene models using VEP, then added an additional MAF output using a modified version of MSKCC vcf2maf.

-The annotation workflow can be [found here](./kf-annotation-tools/workflows/kfdrc-somatic-snv-annot-workflow.cwl).
-For details, please refer to the [workflow documentation](./kf-annotation-tools/docs/SOMATIC_SNV_ANNOT_README.md).
+The somatic annotation workflow is included in this repository as a submodule [found here](./kf-annotation-tools/workflows/kfdrc-somatic-snv-annot-workflow.cwl).
+To get the necessary files when downloading the repository, make sure use recursive flag for git clone: `git clone --recursive`.
+For details on the workflow and its components, please refer to the [workflow documentation](./kf-annotation-tools/docs/SOMATIC_SNV_ANNOT_README.md).
+The source repository for the annotation workflows can be [found here](https://github.com/kids-first/kf-annotation-tools).

 ### SV Callers